Kernix13/beginner-git-commands/README.md

 I actually use `git fetch upstream` to update my local clone.
 I'm not sure if `git pull upstream master` is better or not.
 However, I had a PR fail because I was missing a command. `git fetch upstream` will only fetch the git data.
 To update your main fully, you should:

 ```
-git checkout main
+git checkout master
 git fetch upstream
-git merge upstream/main
+git merge upstream/master
 ```

-So run `git merge upstream/main` (or `master` instead of `main` if that is your default) every time before making your changes and doing a push.
-That will ensure you always have the latest state of `main` locally.
+So run `git merge upstream/master` (or `mqin` instead of `master` if that is your default) every time before making your changes and doing a push.
+That will ensure you always have the latest state of `master` locally.

 ## Create a repo from the command line